open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/process.md

 On Windows and other systems where the native format of process commands is a single string, `process.command_args` can additionally (or instead) be used.

+For backwards compatibility with older versions of this semantic convention, it is possible but deprecated to use an array as type for `process.command_line`.
+In that case it MUST be interpreted as if it was `process.command_args`.

 At least one of `process.executable.name`, `process.executable.path`, `process.command`, `process.command_line` or `process.command_args` is required.

 ## Process runtimes